How to Get Rid of Centipedegrass in Bermuda, Zoysia, & Tall Fescue Lawns

 Due to the sensitive nature of Centipedegrass lawns, simply follow a good lawn care fertilization schedule for your warm season Bermudagrass or Zoysiagrass by applying 16-4-8 in the spring and summer growing seasons.
 The repeat applications of high nitrogen (nitrogen is the 16 in the 16-4-8 ratio) will kill the Centipedegrass over time.

-To explain the issue a little further, we recommend low nitrogen 5-10-30 fertilizer for Centipedegrass only twice a year (nitrogen is 5 in the 5-10-30 ratio) because Centipede is so incredibly sensitive to nitrogen.
-In fact, do-it-yourself homeowners and applicator companies have been known to accidentally kill Centipede grass lawns with too much nitrogen.
+To explain the issue a little further, in our monthly lawn care tips we recommend low nitrogen 5-10-30 fertilizer for Centipedegrass only twice a year (nitrogen is 5 in the 5-10-30 ratio) because Centipede is so incredibly sensitive to nitrogen.
+In fact, do-it-yourself homeowners and applicator companies have been known to accidentally kill Centipede grass lawns with too much nitrogen (such as what's found in 16-4-8).
 The flip side is you can make this sensitivity work to your advantage when you want to get rid of it in your Bermuda, Zoysia, or Tall Fescue lawn!

 Option 2: Two Options for Chemical Eradication